OHDSI/Broadsea/README.md

 ## Viewing The Broadsea Web Tools Log Files

-* find the name of the running Broadsea Web Tools Docker container (the value in the "Names" column): docker-compose ps
+* Find the name of the running Broadsea Web Tools Docker container (the value in the "Names" column):

+  docker-compose ps

-* connect to the Broadsea Web Tools container in a bash shell: docker exec -it <broadsea-web-tools-container-name> bash
+* Connect to the Broadsea Web Tools container in a bash shell:

+  docker exec -it <broadsea-web-tools-container-name> bash

-* change directory to the log directory in the running container and view the stderr and stdout log files:
+* Change directory to the log directory in the running container and view the stderr and stdout log files:

   The "*" char is the bash shell file name wild card character.

   cd /var/log/supervisor